Civil Rights, Restorative Justice, & the Law with Paige Duggins-Clay

 Title IX Compliance and Trauma-Informed Investigator’s Training

-Primary Title IX training designed to provide foundational knowledge of this important law and educator and institutional obligations for compliance.
+Primary Title IX training designed to provide foundational knowledge of this important law, the new regulations, and educator and institutional obligations for compliance.
 This training covers Title IX’s legislative, regulatory, and case law history; definitions and workshops for understanding prohibited sexual misconduct; intersection with state law requirements; employee issues; and unique challenges of responding to sexual misconduct involving minors.
 A full-day training on this topic can include best practices for Title IX investigations, adjudications, and disciplinary actions, with an emphasis on trauma-informed approaches.
 The training will be tailored to incorporate guided by any institutional policies, procedures, and practices.

 - Civil Rights Issues, including compliance and litigation under federal civil rights statutes (e.g., institutional obligations under Title VI, Title IX, the ADA/Section 504 of the Rehabilitation Act) and their state-law analogues